TrueBlocks/trueblocks-docs/content/blog/medium-posts/019-Reading-Byzantiums-Tea-Leaves.md

 **Late Breaking News:** After publishing this article, I found this post [http://www.cahf.co/](http://www.cahf.co/).
 It seems maybe the Byzantium hard fork is a bit more contentious that I thought it might be.

 We’re interested in your thoughts.
 Please clap for us and then post your comments below.
-If you enjoy our work, consider supporting us by sending a tip to 0xB97073B754660BB356DfE12f78aE366D77DBc80f.
+If you enjoy our work, consider supporting us by sending a tip to 0xf503017d7baf7fbc0fff7492b751025c6a78179b.

-Join our slack at [http://quickblocks.slack.com.](http://quickblocks.slack.com.)
-There’s not a lot of members just yet, but we’re working on it.
+Join our [discord channel](https://discord.gg/RAz6DJ6xkf) There’s not a lot of members just yet, but we’re working on it.

-**Thomas Jay Rush** owns the software company QuickBlocks whose primary project is also called QuickBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
-Contact him through [the website](http://www.quickblocks.io).
+**Thomas Jay Rush** owns the software company TrueBlocks whose primary project is also called TrueBlocks, a collection of software libraries and applications enabling real-time, per-block smart contract monitoring and analytics to the Ethereum blockchain.
+Contact him through [the website](http://trueblocks.io).